openaps/docs/docs/docs/walkthrough/phase-2/troubleshoot-oref0-setup.md

   openaps alias add gather '! bash -c "(openaps monitor-pump || openaps monitor-pump) 2>/dev/null >/dev/null && echo refreshed    pumphistory || (echo unable to refresh pumphistory; exit 1) 2>/dev/null"'
   ```

 ## Running commands manually to see what's not working from an oref0-setup.sh setup process

 You've probably run into an error in your setup where someone has recommended "running commands manually" to drill down on an error.
 What to do?
 Some of the following:

  * Start by killing anything that's currently running. ` killall -g openaps`
  * Look and see what's running in your cron. `crontab -l`
  * Run whichever alias is failing to see what commands it is running.
 I.e. if the pump loop is failing, it's `openaps pump-loop`, which you can run to show what's inside it by `openaps alias show pump-loop`.
  * Run each of those commands next individually, and that should give you a better idea of where it's failing or getting stuck.
 Do this, and share back (if needed) with your troubleshooter about where you think it's getting stuck.
 If that still doesn't give you or your troubleshooter enough info, keep drilling down further:
-  * For example, if your pump-loop.log always shows `Error, retrying` after `Old pumphistory:`, then you'd want to run `openaps refresh-old-pumphistory` manually to reproduce the problem and see if you can get more error details.
+   * **For example**, if your pump-loop.log always shows `Error, retrying` after `Old pumphistory:`, then you'd want to run `openaps refresh-old-pumphistory` manually to reproduce the problem and see if you can get more error details.
    * If necessary, you can drill down further.
 So in this example, you might want to run `openaps alias show refresh-old-pumphistory` to see what *that* alias does, and then `openaps gather` to drill down further.
    * You can keep drilling down until you get through all the aliases to the actual reports, which can be run manually using a command like `openaps report invoke monitor/status.json` to see the raw unfiltered output with full error details.